galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 In this tutorial, we will introduce the two main types of analyses with their general principles and differences.
 For a more in-depth look at these analyses, we recommend our detailed tutorials on each analysis.

 We will use two datasets (one amplicon and one shotgun) from the same [project on the Argentinean agricultural pampean soils](https://www.ebi.ac.uk/metagenomics/projects/SRP016633).
 In this project, three different geographic regions that are under different types of land uses and two soil types (bulk and rhizospheric) were analyzed using shotgun and amplicon sequencing.
-We will focus on data from the Argentina Anguil and Pampas Bulk Soil (the original study included one more geographical regions, [see](https://doi.org/10.1186/2049-2618-1-21)).
+We will focus on data from the Argentina Anguil and Pampas Bulk Soil (the original study included one more geographical regions {% cite Rascovan2013 %}.

 > <agenda-title></agenda-title>
 >